 - Old buckets may be used if they are thoroughly cleaned with bleach, rinsed well, and allowed to air dry.

-To Properly Clean new Aquarium Gravel, It must be done correctly!
+To properly clean new aquarium gravel, it must be done correctly!

 Cleaning new aquarium gravel properly is an important first step in keeping water quality high; gravel dust and residue can harm or even kill fish.
-Even though new aquarium gravel may be marketed as “pre-rinsed” or “pre-cleaned” by manufacturers, bags of new aquarium gravel often contain dust, debris, grit or poisonous residue from the factory it was packaged in.
+Even though new aquarium gravel may be marketed as “pre-rinsed” or “pre-cleaned” by manufacturers, bags of new aquarium gravel often contain dust, debris, grit or poisonous residue from the factory where it was packaged.
 These small particles should not make their way into a freshwater aquarium environment.

 Fish Keepers often think these small particles causing temporarily cloudy water can be removed by an aquarium filter.
 This is partially true, however, much of the "dust" settles to the bottom of the tank, only to be stirred up whenever the gravel is disturbed.
 Improperly cleaned gravel is one of the major hidden causes of slightly cloudy water in newer aquariums.

-The first step in cleaning aquarium gravel, the easiest way, is to pour one bag at a time into a bucket outside of home or office.
+The first step in cleaning aquarium gravel, the easiest way, is to pour one bag at a time into a bucket outside of the home or office.
 It is important to do this cleaning outside, the gravel dust will not harm lawns or plants, but it could permanently clog the trap in sink drains, this is a clog that will need a plumber to fix, do not clean gravel into sink drains!

 Even after this process, you may have some clouding of the water, this is normal and the dust will settle.
-New gravel is another reason not to put fish in a new aquarium until it has been filled with water and filter allowed to circulate the water for at least a week.
+Using new gravel is another reason not to put fish in a new aquarium until it has been filled with water and filter allowed to circulate the water for at least a week.

 To avoid any clouding of the water, a second step may be necessary.
 After fully cleaning out the dust and debris using the bucket method, get a large strainer and wash small amounts with the hose to get the last of the dust out of it, and then pour into the new aquarium.